A Gapless Phase with Haagerup Symmetry: Gapless Phases and Phase Diagram

-\ee The phase corresponding to $\cL_m$ is the trivial phase with a single vacuum, upon which the symmetry acts trivially $\eta = 1$.
-The simplest CFT at the phase transition is the 3-state Potts (3SP) minimal model with central charge $c=4/5$ \footnote{Here we focus on the $\Z_3$ symmetry of the 3SP, but it is known this CFT admits a larger fusion category symmetry with 12 simple objects, as analysed in \cite{Chang:2018iay}.}.
-The two gapped phases can be obtained by deforming the 3SP by the relevant $\Z_3$ symmetric operator $\epsilon$ of conformal dimension $(2/5, 2/5)$.
+The simplest CFT at the phase transition is the 3-state Potts (3SP) minimal model with central charge $c=4/5$.
+Here we focus on the $\Z_3$ symmetry of the 3SP, but it is known this CFT admits a larger fusion category symmetry with 16 simple objects, as analysed in \cite{Chang:2018iay}.
+The two possible gapped phases for $\Z_3$ can be obtained by deforming the 3SP by the relevant $\Z_3$ symmetric operator $\epsilon$ of conformal dimension $(2/5, 2/5)$.
 The CFT flows to one of the two $\Z_3$ phases depending on the sign of the deformation, as discussed e.g. in \cite{Fendley2019}.
-In particular, the deformation of the 3SP model \be H_{{\bf 3SP}} + \beta \int \epsilon (x) \ee flows to the disordered ($\Z_3$-trivial) phase for $\beta<0$ and ordered ($\Z_3$-SSB) phase for $\beta>0$.
+In particular, it flows to the disordered ($\Z_3$-trivial) phase for $-\epsilon$ and ordered ($\Z_3$-SSB) phase for $+ \epsilon$.

-We can now feed the 3SP model in as the physical boundary of the club quiche \eqref{CQA1}.
-This outputs the following $\cH_3$-symmetric theory \be \ee We have two copies of the 3SP, constituting two universes which are dynamically decoupled but connected by the action of the $\cH_3$ symmetry.
-We denote by $\eta_{ii}$, $\eta_{ii}^3 = 1_{ii}$, the generator of the $\Z_3$ symmetry within each $3\SP_i$, and by $1_{ij}$, with $i\neq j$, a universe changing operator.
-We know from the club quiche analysis that the $\cH_3$ acts on the full CFT $3\SP_0 \oplus 3\SP_1$ as